brian-nelson/naiad/README.md

 # Naiad Data Lake
-A scalable networked data lake.
+Naiad is designed to be a scalable networked data lake.
+It was intially constructed as part of a Masters Thesis project.

 # Design Objectives